The Truth Behind Fat Free Foods

 On any grocery shopping trip, you are likely to see a range of fat free foods on the shelves.

 While it can be tempting to ignore the grocery list to load up on snacks and convenience meals that are labelled as fat free, often these foods aren’t actually healthier options.
-In a lot of cases, these foods are marketed as a healthier choice, when in fact they may use ingredients that can be worse for you than a little bit of fat.
+In a lot of cases, despite clever marketing, these foods aren't healthy snacks or healthier choices.
+In fact they may use ingredients that can be worse for you than a little bit of fat.

 Before I explain which fat free foods you should try to limit in your diet, let’s get clear about some of the different types of fats that are found in food.